hussainkarafallah/distributedSystemsp/readme.md

 Academic project Fall 2019 (Distributed Systems Course)

-## How to run the project on your local device or on instances which use public ip
+## How to run the project on your local device or on instances in closed network with private IPs

 ### On local devices